DuongNg2911/IBM-Back-End-Development-Professional-Certificate/README.md

 - Requirements documentation:
   - SRS:
     - Captures functionalities the software should perform
-    - Establishes benchmarks / service-levels for performance
+    - Establishes benchmarks / service-levels for performance, capacity estimation
     - Purpose and scope (Who has access to the SRS, how it should be used, software benefit)
     - Constraints, assumptions, dependencies (how the software must operate under given conditions, required OS or hardware, other software products)
     - Requirements (function of the software, users and interactions with other hardware or software, functions of the system, performance, safety, security, quality)